Libyan Premier League: History

 The Libyan Premier League was founded in 1963.
 Prior to that, there were three Provincial Championships, one each for the Eastern, Western and Southern provinces.
 The first league season at national level was the 1963-64 season, in which participated the Western Province champion Al Ahly (Tripoli), the Eastern Province champion Al Ahly (Benghazi) and the Southern Province champion Hilal Sabha.
 After the withdrawal of Hilal Sabha due to lack of resources, the league was limited to just two teams.
 Al Ahly (Tripoli) defeated Al Ahly (Benghazi) 2-0 over two matches (1-0 home and away) to become the first Libyan Premier League champions.

 Winners

 Al Ittihad are the most successful Libyan club, having won 18 titles, including 6 straight titles (from 2004-05 to 2009-10.
-Their arch rivals Al Ahly (Tripoli) have won it 13 times.
+Their arch rivals Al Ahly (Tripoli) have won it 14 times.

-The last team to win the title from outside the capital was al- Naser fc, who won the league in the 2018 season.
-The Big Two (Al Ahly (Tripoli) & Al Ittihad) have won 31 of the 48 titles that have been contested since 1964.
+The last team to win the title from outside the capital was Asswehly SC, who won the league in the 2025/26 season.
+The Big Two (Al Ahly (Tripoli) & Al Ittihad) have won 32 of the 51 titles that have been contested since 1964.